-Changing your eating habits, and avoiding certain foods and practices, like forceful chewing, can really help alleviate some of the pain, but good oral health practices and regular dental check ups are best way to make sure you’re staying healthy.
+Changing your eating habits, and avoiding certain foods and practices, like forceful chewing, can really help alleviate some of the pain, but good oral health practices and regular dental checkups are the best ways to make sure you’re staying healthy.

 Proper food processing starts with proper mastication.
-So let’s look in it.
+So let’s look at it.